liz-durang/unipay-app/README.md

     --alias hello_world
 ```

-4. On a third terminal, start your NextJS app:
+4. On a third terminal, start your Frontend app:

 ```
 yarn start